On the Power of Finite Ambiguity in B\"uchi Complementation: Codeterministic Run DAGs for FANBAs

 \end{definition}

-\begin{markedremark} Here and in the remainder of the paper, by $\min \setcond{p \in \irange{n}}{q' \in \trans(q_{p}, a_{l + 1})}$ we mean the minimum of the indices with respect to the enumeration of the states, not the usual order on the natural numbers.
-To simplify the presentation, we assume that the states are ordered by their ascending indices, unless otherwise specified, so that the two orders coincide. \end{markedremark}

-The following lemma ensures that $\reduceddagAW{\aut}{w}$ is accepting only when $\aut$ accepts $w$. \begin{restatable}[Acceptance of Codeterministic DAGs for FANBWs]{lemma}{FANBWacceptanceCodeterministicDAG} Given an FANBW $\aut$ and a word $w \in \infwords$, let $\reduceddagAW{\aut}{w}$ be the codeterministic DAG of $\aut$ over $w$.
+The following lemma ensures that $\reduceddagAW{\aut}{w}$ is accepting only when $\aut$ accepts~$w$. \begin{restatable}{lemma}{FANBAacceptanceCodeterministicDAG} Given an FANBA~$\aut$ and a word $w \in \infwords$, let $\reduceddagAW{\aut}{w}$ be the codeterministic DAG of $\aut$ over $w$.
 Then $w$ is accepted by $\aut$ if and only if $\reduceddagAW{\aut}{w}$ is accepting. \end{restatable} The proof for this lemma is given in~\ref{app:otherProofs} and makes use of $\dagAW{\aut}{w}$ to relate the visits to accepting states to the visits to accepting vertices.

-\begin{markedexample} As an example of reduced codeterministic DAG, consider the $\dagAW{\aut}{b^{w}}$ shown in Figure~\ref{fig:example2ANBW} and the natural enumeration $\enumerationnocond{q_{1}, q_{2}}$ for the states; its reduced codeterministic counterpart is obtained by deleting the dashed edge from $\vertex{q_{2}}{1}$ to $\vertex{q_{1}}{2}$, since there is the edge from $\vertex{q_{1}}{1}$ to $\vertex{q_{1}}{2}$ and $q_{1}$ is smaller than $q_{2}$ according to the states enumeration.
+\begin{markedexample} As an example of reduced codeterministic DAG, consider the $\dagAW{\aut}{b^{w}}$ shown in Figure~\ref{fig:example2ANBA} and the natural enumeration $\enumerationnocond{q_{0}, q_{1}, q_{2}, q_{3}}$ for the states; its reduced codeterministic counterpart is obtained by deleting the dashed edge from $\vertex{q_{2}}{1}$ to $\vertex{q_{1}}{2}$, since there is the edge from $\vertex{q_{1}}{1}$ to $\vertex{q_{1}}{2}$ and $q_{1}$ is smaller than $q_{2}$ according to the states enumeration.
 It is easy to see that it is still accepting. \end{markedexample}

-\begin{markedexample} The condition in Lemma~\ref{lem:FANBWacceptanceCodeterministicDAG} about $\aut$ being an FANBW is fundamental.
-In fact, consider the NBW $\aut[N]$, the word $b^{\omega}$ and the corresponding DAG $\dagAW{\aut[N]}{b^{\omega}}$, depicted in Figure~\ref{fig:exampleNBW}; recall from Example~\ref{ex:typesOfNBWs} that $\aut[N]$ is not an FANBW.
-If the enumeration of $\states$ is $\enumerationnocond{q_{2}, q_{1}, q_{0}}$, then the edges to be removed are the ones shown in Figure~\ref{fig:exampleNBW} as dashed arrows.
-Then every accepting vertex $\vertex{q_{1}}{l}$ has no successor and the only $\omega$-branch is the bottom one composed only by solid arrows, that has no accepting vertex at all. \end{markedexample}
+\begin{markedremark} The condition in Lemma~\ref{lem:FANBAacceptanceCodeterministicDAG} about $\aut$ being an FANBA is fundamental.
+In fact, consider the NBA~$\aut[N]$, the word $b^{\omega}$, and the corresponding DAG~$\dagAW{\aut[N]}{b^{\omega}}$, depicted in Figure~\ref{fig:exampleBA}; recall that $\aut[N]$ is not an FANBA.
+If the enumeration of $\states$ is $\enumerationnocond{q_{3}, q_{2}, q_{1}, q_{0}}$, then the edges to be removed are the ones shown in Figure~\ref{fig:exampleBA} as dashed arrows.
+Then every accepting vertex $\vertex{q_{1}}{l}$ has no successor and the only $\omega$-branch is the bottom one composed only by solid arrows, that has no accepting vertex at all. \end{markedremark}